Vyral/base-template/_posts/2019-11-19-a-look-inside-life-on-the-dave-hooke-team.md

 {% include youtube.html %}

-One of the Dave Hooke Team’s great members, Drue Richmond, recently sat down to share a few thoughts on her experience with us.
-Now, we’d like to share her insight with all of you.
+<p style="text-align: center;"><em>One of the Dave Hooke Team’s great members, Drue Richmond, recently sat down to share a few thoughts on her experience with us.
+Now, we’d like to share her insight with all of you.</em></p>

 Recently, I sat down with our team’s sales director Drue Richmond for a great interview on what she does here and why she loves being a part of our team.&nbsp;